 Sir Richard Branson shared our optimism in his post about Virgin Galactic's decision to accept Bitcoin:

 "While the world of travel is rapidly advancing, the world of payments is changing fast too. . .
 Sometime in the future, innovative payment models such as Square, Clinkle and Bitcoin will become serious challengers to traditional banks, which will spur more competition and give customers even more options."

 How BitPay powers blockchain travel payments

 Why do all these merchants choose to use BitPay?

 With our platform, travel businesses can accept blockchain payments from Bitcoin and Bitcoin Cash users in 240 countries and territories.
-And with our guaranteed exchange rate, we protect businesses from any risk of digital currency price volatility while delivering on-time bank settlements in local fiat currencies.
+And with our guaranteed exchange rate, we protect businesses from market volatility while delivering on-time bank settlements in local fiat currencies.